igarrison/HDRWebVideoCreatorsGuide/README.md

 | UHD | DNxHR 444 | 166.61Mbps | 208.27Mbps | 416.54Mbps |
 | UHD | DNxHR HQX | 83.26Mbps | 104.08Mbps | 208.15Mbps |

 With encoding being a garbage-in/garbage-out operation we know that we should be uploading at bitrates meeting YouTube's recommendations at a minimum.
-So with this information and my intent to publish at 4k@29.97p I can determine that ideally I go no lower than 56Mbps as my minimum bitrate and no higher than 104Mbps (DNXHR HQX at 4k@30p lowers my 150Mbps bitrate out of camera down to 104Mbps).
+So with this information and my intent to publish at 4k at 29.97yfps I can determine that ideally I go no lower than 56Mbps as my minimum bitrate and no higher than 104Mbps (DNXHR HQX at 4k 29.976fps lowers my 150Mbps bitrate out of camera down to 104Mbps).

 The default bitrate in ```ffmpeg_vp9_incantation.sh``` is 90Mbps minimum, 95Mbps average, and 100Mbps maximum.
 These bitrates are optimized for 4k at 29.97fps which may be really high for 1080p HDR but you can use a text editor to modify the bash script to change these values.